Debjit7980/DebjitSinghaRoy/README.md

 # React + Vite

 **This repository contains the LearnHub Homepage.
-The Homepage has been divide into different components, so that each component can be managed and understood easily.
+The Homepage has been divided into different components, so that each component can be managed and understood easily.

 The website has been deployed on Netlify